 Enter the mega Backdoor Roth IRA– this tax loophole is available to anyone who can open a traditional IRA, which does not restrict contributions based on income limits.

 With a mega backdoor Roth IRA, you can convert up to $58,000 per year (in 2021) from your 401k into a Roth IRA or Roth SDIRA.
-The $58,000 limit comes from the IRS too, it is composed of the employee ($19,500) contribution limit plus the employer ($38,500) matching limit.
+The $58,000 limit comes from the IRS too, it is composed of the employee ($19,500) contribution limit plus the employer ($38,500) matching limit of a 401(k).
 Once you implement the mega backdoor Roth IRA strategy, your investment grows tax-free, and is withdrawable tax-free when you retire.

 How to qualify